MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/multiplayer-unity-plugin-quickstart.md

     }
     ```

-3. Save and click Play in the Unity Editor.
+3. Save and select Play in the Unity Editor.

 If membersToMatchWith is specified, one OnMatchmakingTicketStatusChanged event handler will be triggered and the Status will be WaitingForPlayers.
 In that case, once another client calls JoinMatchmakingTicketFromId a new OnMatchmakingTicketStatusChanged event handler will be triggered and the status this time will be WaitingForMatch.